thomassuedbroecker/operator-helloworld/documentation/setup/05-setup-oc-cli.md

 The access tab you see in the image contain the infromation to setup the local access to your cluster.

+> _Note:_ An example link to a mirror to download the [RedHat OpenShift Client Versions for 4.X](https://mirror.openshift.com/pub/openshift-v4/clients/oc/)

 ![](../images/roks-on-ibm-clould-example.png)